NedicNemanja/DistributedFileManagment/README.md

 i.e. The jobExecutor send out questions to all its workers and the workers answer based on the files they are managing (or they don't in which case i handle these failiures).

+Some core concepts and code is resued from the Search-Engine repo.
+The main difference is that there is now one Trie per worker and that since we (probably) have multiple files we need a DocumentMap for each file in order to load the files from disk to memory.
+Each line of a file (delimeter newline) is considered a document.
+Also Okapi BM25 score is irellevant here but can easily be added.

+For further clarifcations email me sdi1400124@di.uoa.gr

 # Compile and run
 A Makefile is provided. (-g is default).